Skier Disappears From New York Resort, Is Found In California Six Days Later With No Idea How He Got There

 According to authorities, Danny Filippidis’ wife instructed him to call 911 to alert police to his location.
 When officers arrived on the scene, the missing skier was still wearing his ski clothes (including goggles and boots) from the previous week.
 He was reportedly somewhat disoriented and “confused and was unable to give direct answers.”
 The Toronto firefighter was unable to explain how he came to be at the Sacramento airport, claiming that he believed he had traveled across the country in an 18-wheeler.

 Sergeant Shaun Hampton of the Sacramento County Sheriff’s Department claims that the missing skier claimed to have almost no memory of the six days between his disappearance and recovery.
-Filippidis reportedly told authorities that he believed had hit his head in New York, that he’d ridden in a “big rig-style truck,” and spent “a lot” of time sleeping before being dropped off in downtown Sacramento.
+Filippidis reportedly told authorities that he believed he had hit his head in New York, ridden in a “big rig-style truck,” and spent “a lot” of time sleeping before being dropped off in downtown Sacramento.

 ????